-Freegal is one of the MPL’s digital services, which lets you download DRM-free mp3s of your favorite songs.
+If you haven’t heard of Freegal, it’s one of our digital services.
+It lets you stream or even download DRM-free mp3s of your favorite songs.
 Moreover, once you download a song, you can keep the mp3 forever.
 Put it on your phone, your computer, your iPod–wherever you want.
 It’s yours.

 If you have a Mentor Public Library card, you can download five songs for free every week, and there’s no limit to how many songs you can stream.